storybookjs/react-native/docs/src/pages/configurations/default-config/index.md

 ## NPM Modules

 You can use any of the NPM modules installed on your project.
-You can simply import and use them.
+You can import and use them.